 Club Chartering-Start a New Club

 If you have a certain passion about something and want to create a place for like-minded students to come together to socialize, share ideas, and work toward common goals, then you might consider starting a club at LCCC.
-This Club Chartering Packet contains step-by-step information on the process, which includes all necessary documents and supplementary information.
+This Club Chartering Packet, available from Student Life, contains step-by-step information on the process, which includes all necessary documents and supplementary information.
 Before you go any further however, please look at the active and inactive clubs & organizations listed below or come to the Student Life desk to discuss your club ideas, as there may already be one similar to the club you wish to start.

 From semester to semester, some student clubs/organizations become inactive, due to student graduating, lack of student interest, or failure to maintain active club status.
-Any current LCCC/UP student may reactivate a club by completing the Club Reactivation Packet.
-This packet contains step-by-step information on the process, which includes all necessary documents and supplementary information.
+Any current LCCC/UP student may reactivate a club by completing the Club Reactivation Packet available in Student Life.

 If you feel inspired to revitalize the club, we encourage you to do so!